Bond Psychometric Test and Bond University Medicine Admission

 Bond University, in order to distinguish themselves from other universities’ entry criteria, has chosen to use a Psychometric test.
 ‘Psychometric test’ is a very broad term and can include a test of both cognitive and non-cognitive attributes.
 What Bond University uses for their medical program is the non-cognitive type: that is, it assesses personality.
-Specifically, Bond University uses the MSCEIT and NEO-PI-3 tests.

 The Bond Psychometric test, which is undertaken by candidates at no cost to the university, reduces the expense to the university by reducing the number of students that they need to interview.

 The Bond Psychometric test is like no other test you would have faced and most people who attempt the test say “it was weird”.
 The only test which comes close to the Bond Psychometric test is section 2 of the UMAT (precursor to the UCAT).
 The UCAT Situational Judgement test, although helpful, is very different.

 What types of question can I expect in the Bond Psychometric Test?